The-Honorable/7dtd/ReadMe.md

 ## Player changes

 ### Overall, player is slightly faster, gains slightly less exp, uses slightly more water/food and adjusted starting items
-- removed no death penalty buff that was added until level 5 or 6 (death hurts at all levels now)
 - Increase base player speeds by 10%
 - walkspeed changed to 1.7 from 1.53
 - runspeed changed to 1.2 to 1.1
 - crouchspeed changed to 1.1 from 1.04
 - starting items changed to drinkJarBoiledWater=5,foodCanChili=5,meleeToolTorch,armorSantaHat
-- water drain over time changed to 0.066 from 0.06
-- food drain over time changed to 0.009163 from 0.00833
-- WaterLossPerStaminaPointGained changed to 0.004983 from 00453
-- FoodLossPerStaminaPointGained changed to 0.004588 from 0.00408
 - playerexp gained from upgrading changed from x5 to -.5 (changed from 5x exp to half exp)
 - playerexp gained from harvesting changed to -.3 (30% reduction)
 - playerexp gained from killing changed to -.1 (10% reduction)